 For friends and family to have joyful moments during such difficult times is not an act of uncaring and disrespect.
 It can be seen as an honour to the person dying – continuing to live as would have been wanted.
 A way of coping.
 A special, heart-warming time of love and caring.
 The whole experience can create beautiful memories for loved ones.

 If this resonates with you or if you would like to discuss anything in this article, have found you have lost your laugh or perhaps you would like me to work alongside you and your family please get in touch.
-I can, of course, also come to you to share some laughter yoga tools and techniques for tapping into your joy or perhaps you’d like to gather your family and friends together for a love-filled, laughter-filled, totally connected Laughter Yoga session.
+I can, of course, also come to you to share some laughter tools and techniques for tapping into your joy or perhaps you’d like to gather your family and friends together for a love-filled, laughter-filled, totally connected Laughter Workshop.

 LIVE – To the best of your ability and with whatever energy you can muster.
 The time is now.